$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we propose a new steganographic task, sentence-to-image steganography, which is an instance of semantic steganography.
-Additionally, we present an evaluation benchmark, Invisible Text (IVT), comprising a diverse set of sentence-level texts drawn from existing datasets and generated by large language models (LLMs).
-Finally, we present $\mathrm{S^2LM}$, a novel steganographic framework that leverages LLMs to embed sentence-level information into images.
-We hope our work sheds new light on the advancement of semantic steganography.
+In this work, we propose a novel concept of semantic steganography, which aims to hide high-level semantic information in carriers and redefines the traditional paradigm of steganography.
+Building on this insight, we present sentence-to-image steganography as an instance, which focuses on embedding sentence-level information into images.
+To achieve this task, we propose $\mathrm{S^2LM}$, a novel steganographic framework that leverages LLMs to embed sentence-level information into images, achieving a feat that previously has been out of reach.
+Additionally, we present an evaluation benchmark, Invisible Text (IVT), comprising a diverse set of sentence-level texts drawn from existing datasets and generated by LLMs.
+We hope our work sheds new light on the advancement of semantic steganography for the entire community.

 {

 }